grnet/synnefo/docs/admin-guide.rst

 Python 2.6.

-The logging configuration dictionary is defined in `/etc/synnefo/10-snf-webproject-logging.conf`
+The logging configuration dictionary is defined in ``/etc/synnefo/10-snf-webproject-logging.conf``

-The administrator can have finer logging control by modifying the `LOGGING_SETUP` dictionary, and defining subloggers with different handlers and log levels. e.g. To enable debug messages only for the API set the level of 'synnefo.api' to 'DEBUG'
+The administrator can have finer logging control by modifying the ``LOGGING_SETUP`` dictionary, and defining subloggers with different handlers and log levels.  e.g. To enable debug messages only for the API set the level of 'synnefo.api' to ``DEBUG``

-By default the Django webapp and snf-manage logs to syslog, while snf-dispatcher logs to `/var/log/synnefo/dispatcher.log`.
+By default, the Django webapp and snf-manage logs to syslog, while `snf-dispatcher` logs to `/var/log/synnefo/dispatcher.log`.

 Scaling up to multiple nodes